 to support SMMs in implementing recommendations from Industrial Assessment Centers (IAC) assessments and/or DOE Combined Heat and Power Technical Assistance Partnership (CHP TAP) assessments and, once qualified, other “IAC-equivalent” assessments.

-Learn more: Register to attend the virtual Objective Strategic Session (OSS) question and answer session will be held monthly.
+Learn more: Objective Strategic Session (OSS) question and answer session will be held monthly.
 Next session: October 19, 2023 at 1:00 pm ET.
 Register here.

 The Industrial Assessment Center Program advances a clean energy and manufacturing workforce that represents the diversity of America, and a reinvigorated manufacturing base prepared to lead the global clean energy transition.

 Through the Bipartisan Infrastructure Law, the IAC Program is growing:

 - Announcing five new Regional Centers of Excellence connect and amplify the enormous impact of centers across the IAC network.